Lecture by Dr. Ai Hisano

 ・Commentator：Shunji Yamanaka（Professor at the Institute of Industrial Science and the Interfaculty Initiative in Information Studies at the University of Tokyo)

-・Moderator：Kaori Hayahi（Executive Vice President and Vice President, Professor at the Interfaculty Initiative in Information Studies, and Director of the B’AI Global Forum at the University of Tokyo）
+・Moderator：Kaori Hayahi（Executive Vice President, Professor at the Interfaculty Initiative in Information Studies, and Director of the B’AI Global Forum at the University of Tokyo）

 17:45 Joining the Zoom Webinar